-Course prerequisites include admission to the Neeley School as a business major, class standing, previous coursework, grades in previous coursework, and/or permission of the instructor.
+Course prerequisites include admission to the Neeley School as a business major, class standing, previous coursework,demonstrated computer skills competency, grades in previous coursework, and/or permission of the instructor.
 All course prerequisites should be observed and followed when enrolling in a course.
 The ultimate responsibility for knowing the prerequisite for a course lies with the student and is noted in this Bulletin.
-Course prerequisites are noted in the Courses of Instruction section of this Bulletin, and are listed on the TCU Registrar's web page www.reg.tcu.edu.
+Course prerequisites are noted in the Courses of Instruction section of this Bulletin, and are listed on the TCU Registrar's web page http://www.reg.tcu.edu.

 Review Process for Transfer Applicants into the Neeley School

 Transfer students must first become pre-business students.
 Approval is not automatic, and admission to TCU does not guarantee the student admission as a pre-business student.
-The transfer student must complete at least 1 full semester at TCU as a pre-business student before becoming a business major.
-Students must apply to be business majors.
+Transfer students should first work with the Neeley Student Resource Center (NSRC) to gain approval to become a pre-business student.
+Transfer students should also contact the NSRC regarding transfer credits and specific transfer student requirements and guidelines for admission to the Neeley School.
+Students must apply to become business majors.
 Admission is competitive and approval is not automatic.
 Upon acceptance into the Neeley School as a business major, the student may begin taking Upper Division Business courses.

 Continuing TCU Students Who Want to Transfer Credit From Other Institutions